Doorstead

 FAQ

-What is the average rent in the Houston metro right now?
+What is the average rent in Houston metro right now?

-The Houston metro median rent sits at $2,097 across all property types, down 1.14% year over year.
+The Houston metro median rent sits at $2,115 across all property types, up 1.04% year over year.

 How long does it take to rent a home in the Houston metro?

-Across all property types, homes are taking an average of 62 days to lease in the Houston metro right now.
-That's a meaningful lead time, so pricing your home correctly from day one matters more than ever.
-Listings that come in too high tend to sit, accumulate days on market, and eventually lease for less than they would have at a competitive opening price.
+Across all property types, homes in the Houston metro are taking an average of 58 days to lease.
+That's a meaningful runway, so pricing accurately from day one matters more than adjusting after the first few weeks of silence.
+Overpriced listings tend to sit, accumulate days on market, and ultimately lease for less than they would have at the right price upfront.

 Is the Houston metro a good rental market for landlords right now?

-What is the average rent for a single-family home in the Houston metro?
+What is the average rent for a single-family home in thr Houston metro?

 How quickly are single-family rental homes leasing in the Houston metro?